 Our Must Have’s For The Butler’s Pantry

 With a family of 6, extra storage for drinks will come in handy.
-We will have a 24” under counter beverage refrigerator with a glass door.
+We will have a 24” under counter U-Line beverage refrigerator with a glass door.

 While prepping drinks, a bar sink is a necessity!
 A small Sinkology hammered steel bowl with a polished nickel Kingston Brass faucet will provide the perfect space to whip up that special concoction.

 The two center cabinet doors will be glass paneled doors to reveal my collection of sparkling vintage glassware.
 This will be the perfect place to showcase vintage pieces I have collected over the years.